Industrial Control Systems / SCADA

 Long live the operator!
 At a point in time, they were the backbone of the phone system, ensuring that calls were routed where they needed to go.
 In many organizations, an operator still exists in one form or another.
 A version of this operator is common in a Security Operation Center (SOC) and many Industrial Control System (ICS) networks.
 In the ICS and Supervisory Control and Data Acquisition (SCADA) world, centralized security monitoring is either non-existent or so limited that the information provided does not paint an accurate security picture.

-Energy and Utilities Defense Response based on 2014 Attack Pattern Masters
+Energy and Utilities Defense Response based on 2014 Attack Pattern STI Graduate Student Research

 by Adi Sitnica - December 11, 2014